 Prerequisite(s): GLST 23101 and GLST 23102

-Note(s): Required of Global Studies majors with fourth-year standing who have selected the BA thesis plan of study.
+Note(s): Consent only.
+Required of Global Studies majors with fourth-year standing who have selected the BA thesis plan of study.
 Students planning to graduate autumn quarter are not permitted to enroll.

 GLST 29801.
 BA Thesis Seminar II.
 100 Units.